RMI-PACTA/pacta-dashboard-svelte/README.md

 ## Building

+### Development

-To create a production version of your app:
+To create a local development version of the dashboard:

 ```bash
 npm run build